SamScherer1/GeoDemoSwift/README.md

 The tutorial is currently only available in Objective C, but there are plans to create a swift version.

+## Feedback
+When reporting bugs, at a minimum please let us know:

+* Which DJI Product you are using
+* Which iOS Device and iOS version you are using
+* A short description of your problem includes debug logs or screenshots.
+* Any bugs or typos you come across.

 ## License

 GEODemoSwift is property of RIIS, all rights reserved.